Gennaro-Parlato/CSeq/VeriSmart/README.md

 To try a more complicated example, run

-  ./verismart.py examples/elimination-backoff-stack.c -p2 -l12 -r2 --instances-limit 20 --timeout 500 --cores 5
+  ./verismart.py -i examples/elimination-backoff-stack.c -p2 -l12 -r2 --instances-limit 20 --timeout 500 --cores 5

 Note that you need to increase the --instances-limit --timeout, --cores, or -l to find the error, depending on the hardware.